 1) Safety: AvaTrade holds a license to operate from the tier – 1 financial authority ASIC of Australia.

-Additionally, AvaTrade is licensed by the Central Bank of Ireland, Polish Financial Supervision Authority, British Virgin Islands Financial Services Commission, Financial Services Agency of Japan, Financial Sector Conduct Authority of South Africa, Abu Dhabi Global Markets (ADGM) Financial Regulatory Services Authority (FRSA) of United Arab Emirates.
+Additionally, AvaTrade is licensed/regulated by the Central Bank of Ireland, Polish Financial Supervision Authority, British Virgin Islands Financial Services Commission, Financial Services Agency of Japan, Financial Sector Conduct Authority of South Africa, Abu Dhabi Global Markets (ADGM) Financial Regulatory Services Authority (FRSA) of United Arab Emirates.

 2) Fees: AvaTrade charges an average spread of 0.9 pips for trading the EURUSD currency pair using the retail account.
 They do not charge a commission.
 Further, they do not charge a deposit or withdrawal fee however their inactivity fee is high.